qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 In the database, I provide a list of commonly used computational medicine and bioinformatic terminology for quick reference.
 This database will be kept updating.
 Feedback or experience is warmly welcomed.

 # Terminology Content
+## Avidin
+Avidin is a protein derived from both avians and amphibians that shows considerable affinity for biotin, a co-factor that plays a role in multiple eukaryotic biological processes.
+Avidin and other biotin-binding proteins, including Streptavidin and NeutrAvidin protein, have the ability to bind up to four biotin molecules.

+Avidin is a biotin-binding protein that is believed to function as an antibiotic in the eggs of birds, reptiles and amphibians.
+Chicken Avidin has a mass of 67,000-68,000 daltons and is formed from four 128 amino acid-subunits, each binding one molecule of biotin.

+Avidin has a very high affinity for up to four biotin molecules and is stable and functional over a wide range of pH and temperature.
+Avidin is amenable to extensive chemical modification with little to no effect on function, making it useful for the detection and protein purification of biotinylated molecules in a variety of conditions.
+Because Avidin is easily purified from chicken egg whites, it is very economical to produce (much more so than streptavidin).

+## Avidin-biotin interaction
+Avidin and other biotin-binding proteins, including Streptavidin and NeutrAvidin protein, have the ability to bind up to four biotin molecules.
+The Avidin-biotin complex is the strongest known non-covalent interaction (Kd = 10-15M) between a protein and ligand.
+The bond formation between biotin and Avidin is very rapid, and once formed, is unaffected by extremes of pH, temperature, organic solvents and other denaturing agents.
+These features of biotin and Avidin – features that are shared by Streptavidin and NeutrAvidin Protein – are useful for purifying or detecting proteins conjugated to either component of the interaction.

+## Biotin
+Biotin is a vitamin (Vitamin H, Vitamin B7, Coenzyme R) that is present in small amounts in all living cells and is critical for a number of biological processes including cell growth and the citric acid cycle.
+The valeric acid side chain of the biotin molecule can be derivatized in order to incorporate various reactive groups that facilitate the addition of a biotin tag to other molecules.
+Because biotin is relatively small (244.3 Daltons), it can be conjugated to many proteins and other molecules without significantly altering their biological activity.
+The highly specific interaction of biotin-binding proteins with biotin makes it a useful tool in assay systems designed to detect and target biological analytes.

 ## Blunt ends
 In blunt ends, both strands are of equal length – i.e. they end at the same base position, leaving no unpaired bases on either strand.